Blood-based vehicles carrying the enzyme eNAMPT delay aging and increase health span and lifespan in mice.

 Gas runs low for a car after traveling a certain number of miles, and as organisms age, the fuel for our body does, too.
 One can compare this physiological gas to levels of a molecule called nicotinamide adenine dinucleotide (NAD+).
 It functions in biochemical reactions in the body to produce energy and maintain cellular health, powering cells throughout the body.
 Diminished NAD+ levels as people and animals age can facilitate age-related diseases like impaired cognition, heart disease, and metabolic disorders.

-In 2019, scientists from Washington University School of Medicine in St. Louis published a study in Cell Metabolism where they found an enzyme involved in NAD+ biosynthesis pathways delays aging and even extends lifespan in mice.
+Scientists from Washington University School of Medicine in St. Louis published a study in Cell Metabolism where they found an enzyme involved in NAD+ biosynthesis pathways delays aging and even extends lifespan in mice.
 The enzyme, called extracellular nicotinamide phosphoribosyltransferase or eNAMPT, produces nicotinamide mononucleotide (NMN) from B3 vitamins which then converts to NAD+.